 There are a few potential downsides to the flexible coven, of course!
 With ephemeral people, it’s possible that no lasting relationships will be formed.
 It’s also possible that you’ll be working with someone of a different belief system; or someone who is not as advanced as you (or way more advanced).
 The flexible coven has no established traditions, so there’s bound to be variability in methods and mannerisms.
 There will also be flakes who won’t show up because there are no ties that bind them to any group.

 To start up your flexible coven, add your spiritual or witchcraft work to existing friendships.
 It’s really easy to do some herb magic, a candle spell, or a quick banishing.
-This can not only give you more magical support in the moment; it can also deepen a friendship into something more meaningful.
+Use your intuition to do whatever feels right.
+This not only gives you more magical support in the moment; it can also deepen a friendship into something more meaningful.

 If you’re a solitary, does this concept work for you?
 Do you already do something like this with your friends?